MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/service-service-statistics.md

 ## <a name="viewing-statistics-for-service-orders"></a>Viewing Statistics for Service Orders
 The service order statistics feature gives you a quick overview of the contents of the entire service order, the details on the specific service lines, and information related to invoicing, shipping and consuming, and the customer's balance.

 The statistical data is displayed for a service order on the **Service Order Statistics** page for the relevant order.
 You can open the relevant statistics page from a service order.
 On the **Service Orders** page, choose **Statistics**.
-The FastTabs in this page show information such as quantity, amount, Tax, cost, profit, and customer credit limit.
+The FastTabs in this page show information such as quantity, amount, GST/HST, cost, profit, and customer credit limit.
 The amounts on the page are in the currency of the service order, unless otherwise indicated.

 ### <a name="view-totals-for-a-service-order"></a>View totals for a service order
-You can view the total amount on the service lines, including and excluding Tax, Tax part, cost, and profit on the service lines.
+You can view the total amount on the service lines, including and excluding GST/HST, GST/HST part, cost, and profit on the service lines.
 The page also displays item-specific information, such as weight, volume, and the quantity of parcels.

 ### <a name="view-shipping-information"></a>View shipping information
 You can see information about the items, resources, or costs to be shipped.
 To provide the information, the values specified in the **Qty. to Ship** field are used on each service line in the order.